EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign_2_add_vaccine.md

 ### b.
 Add HIV vaccine directly

-Modify `campaign.py` under `/workspaces/emodpy-workflow/my_project/frames/vaccine` folder to include a function that adds a vaccine intervention.
-This example adds:
+Modify `campaign.py` under `my_project/frames/vaccine` folder to include a function that adds a vaccine intervention.
+This tutorial adds:

 - Add a ControlledVaccine with a constant WaningConfig.
-- Set initial efficacy = 1.0 by default.
+- Set initial efficacy = 1.0 as default.
 - Distribute the vaccine when the person sexually debuts - on the `STIDebut` event.
-- Start at year 2026.
+- Start listening and distributing the vaccine on January 1st, 2026.
 - Make initial efficacy a hyperparameter of the method.

 Here is an example of how to implement this: (add the following import lines and function to `campaign.py`)